-Alternatively, you can transfer your DC pension pot and 'drawdown' a series of cash lump sum payments, taking 25% of each payment (see Your new lump sum allowances on page 13) tax-free with the rest of the payment being taxed at your marginal income tax rate.
+Alternatively, you can transfer your DC pension pot and 'drawdown' a series of cash lump sum payments, taking 25% of each payment (up to the LTA - see page 11) tax-free with the rest of the payment being taxed at your marginal income tax rate.
 If you choose the drawdown income option, you will need to transfer your DC pension pot out of the Scheme to a drawdown income provider.
 Before you make any decision, it's important to shop around and make sure you choose a provider that best matches your needs.
 There are many different providers available.